Getting the most from your doctor’s appointment

 Make sure you understand

 Sometimes we leave a doctor’s appointment wishing we’d asked more questions or got more information.
 Take your time and try not feel rushed.
-Make sure you’re clear before you leave.
+Make sure you’re clear about everything before you leave.

 - Ask the doctor to explain again if you don’t understand everything